Patrick, a computer technician, is a dedicated writer who wishes to make the world better by informing individuals who seek more knowledge.

 Slow Printer Dialog Boxes When Using a Network Printer in Windows

 I run a small Cyber Cafe where printing is a must.
-Actually almost every now and then someone has to print something.
+Actually almost now and then someone has to print something.

 I had this problem of printing over the network where it took so long for the print dialogue box to appear.

 This problem was even affecting how the document was opening.
 For instance, if it was a word document, I would get a message on the status bar reading ‘connecting to the printer.’